How To Have A Successful Neighborhood Watch Program

 Getting a Police Officer to Attend a Meeting

-To have a police officer give a presentation at your meeting from the Crime Prevention topics offered, call the Crime Prevention Office to schedule the presentation 847-359-9061.
-To have a beat officer stop by a block party to see the kids and give out goodies, contact your beat Sergeant with the date and time of the event (
+To have a police officer give a presentation at your meeting from the Crime Prevention topics offered, call the Crime Prevention Office to schedule the presentation, 847-359-9016, or email Ofc.
+Mike Murphy.
+To have a beat officer stop by a block party to see the kids and give out goodies, contact your beat Sergeant with the date and time of the event (Please note: Beat officers will not remain at block parties or other outside events for extended periods of time, they are on duty and may receive calls for service while at your event.)

-Please remember: The meetings can be fun, ask neighbors to help make a pot luck block party.
+Please remember: The meetings can be fun, ask neighbors to help make a potluck block party.
 Be sure to always fill out the proper forms with the village to host events like block parties.
 You can do this online